-Make the NCSC’s Cyber Essentials scheme mandatory for all UK businesses
+Make the NCSC’s Cyber Essentials scheme mandatory for all UK businesses with 50+ staff

 0 have signed.
 Let’s get to 100!

 UK businesses and individuals are more under threat than ever before from cyber attacks.

 According to the recent Cyber Security Breaches Survey:

 - Over 4 in 10 (43%) businesses experienced a cyber security breach or attack in the last 12 months

 - Under 3 in 10 (27%) businesses have a formal cyber security policy or policies

 - Large firms reported an average of 12 attacks per year that they knew about, while six attacks per year were reported by medium-sized firms

 Cyber attacks are extremely costly to businesses; The Cost of Cyber Crime study estimates that the economic cost of cyber crime to UK businesses is £21 billion per year.
 In addition, IBM and The Ponemon Institute recently calculated the global average cost of a data breach to an organisation is $3.86 million.